 - A contract that, in a given build mode, is not evaluated cannot be used for any kind of assumption.
 This leads to modes where only contracts that have been checked are used for assumptions and avoiding in this way the identified paths towards undefined behavior. - Moreover, contracts that have been checked can only be assumed if the continuation mode has been disabled.
 Otherwise, such assumptions cannot be made.
 Note, that no special provision is needed as the application of general rules of conditional statements would derive this behavior as illustrated in previous sections. - Axiom contract are considered as if they had been evaluated when they are enabled.
 Otherwise, they are ignored.
-Note that in any case, they need to have a valid syntax.
+Note that in any case, they need to have a valid syntax, although expressions in an axiom are allowed to contain invocations to declared but not defined functions.
+If an axiom contains any invocation that is declared but not defined the axiom is ignored.